Professionalism in the Workplace

 Always Fight Fair

 You will inevitably have occasional disagreements with your co-workers or even your boss.
 You may think that something should be done one way while someone else will believe another way is better.
 Don't let yourself get angry.
-It doesn't matter how upset you are or how strongly you believe you are right, screaming in the workplace isn't allowed, nor is name calling or door slamming.
-Calmly explain your opinion and be ready to walk away if you cannot sway the other person or if he or she begins to lose control.
+It doesn't matter how upset you are or how strongly you believe you are right, screaming in the workplace isn't allowed, nor is name-calling or door slamming.
+Calmly explain your opinion and be ready to walk away if you cannot sway the other person or if they begin to lose control.

 Of course, you should always avoid physical contact.